atrocore/atropim/docs/en/user-guide/associated-products.md

 The option to create associated products targets on increasing sales and helping in promotion and marketing of new products, but has a slightly different configuration process.

-TreoPIM comes with the following predefined associations:
+AtroPIM comes with the following predefined associations:

 - **Up-sell products** are the products with higher price and quality, which could be more popular with shoppers and more profitable for the sellers.
 Up-sell products are generally packed with special features or other competitive advantages to encourage customers to change their mind and buy these ones.